 As a carer your main role is to support your family member or loved one, not to change how they feel.
 Listening and trying to accept how they feel will show that you really support them.

 Everyone deals with cancer in a different way.
 As a carer you will also have your own reactions.
 For more on this, read more about taking care of yourself as a carer.

 Talking to your loved one

-For more information, download our booklet Lost for Words - how to talk to someone about cancer (see below).
+For more information, download our booklet Caring for someone with cancer, which has a section on how to talk to someone with cancer.
 You can also order it through our Support Line on 1800 200 700 or pick up a copy at your local Daffodil Centre.